Meet the 2018 Board of the Waterville Historical Society

 President: Jim Conrad is serving his third term as President.
 In addition to giving programs for the society and other organizations, he continues to conduct summer walking tours of both downtown and uptown Waterville, as well as tours for local third graders.
 His main goals for this year include making better use of our historic campus and saving the Sargent House from the ravages of time.

 1st Vice President: Jim Stoma, as part of his duties develops programs for the Historical Society and serves as Chair of the Building and Grounds Committee, directly working on building maintenance and renovation when feasible.
 A key member of the SOS (Save Our Sargent) Committee, he has spent the great part of the last year seeking contract estimates to determine the feasibility of restoring the building.
-In addition, he annually organizes the Attic Treasures Sale, which will be held in June in 2016.
-His coordination of the WHS Christmas Dinner and live auction was a successful finish to the 2015 program schedule.
-He has already begun program planning for 2016.
+In addition, he annually organizes the Attic Treasures Sale, which will be held in June in 2018.
+His coordination of the WHS Christmas Dinner and was a successful finish to the 2017 program schedule.
+He has already begun program planning for 2018.

-Recording Secretary: Kathy Saco ~ Since joining the Society in 2011, Kathy has served as a docent in the Robbins House Museum, co-chair of the Pioneer Arts activities during Waterville’s Roche de Boeuf Festival, chairman of the Constitution Revision Committee and corresponding secretary for the Board.
-She currently serves as the Society’s recording secretary and is looking forward to serving on the Museums and Historic Sites Committee this coming year.
+Recording Secretary: Kathy Saco ~ Since joining the Society in 2011, Kathy has served as a docent in the Robbins House Museum, chairman of the Constitution Revision Committee and corresponding secretary for the Board.
+She currently serves as the Society’s recording secretary and is looking forward to serving on the Museums and Historic Sites Committee.

-Corresponding Secretary - DeAnna Bradley, a lifelong Whitehouse resident with a 35+ year career with the Anthony Wayne schools has offered to fill the position for the coming year.
+Corresponding Secretary - DeAnna Bradley, a lifelong Whitehouse resident with a 35+ year career with the Anthony Wayne schools has been elected for the coming year.
 She credits her father’s recounts of experiences in World War II and the influence of an Anthony Wayne teacher who “brought history alive” for her as her motivation to become involved with the historical society.
-Mrs. Bradley has already charmed two years of third grade classes at the Waterville school with WHS’s “Suitcase Museum” presentation, and had two roles as ghosts in the Ghostly Encounters series
+Mrs. Bradley has already charmed several years of third grade classes at the Waterville school with WHS’s “Suitcase Museum” presentation, and had several roles as ghosts in the Ghostly Encounters series

 Treasurer: Gary Waugh has updated the books for the historical society with spreadsheet information that is presented monthly.
 He handles the mail, pays bills and keeps the board apprised of its financial status.
 He was instrumental in planning for the WHS Foundation as well as creating the ability to pay for a variety of donations through the website.